rojeras/tpinfo-frontend/README.md

 inside `if (config.devServer)`

 ## Build production image
-A small build script, buildDockerImage.kts, is available in the bin/ folder.
-It is implemented as a Kotlin script, and [kscript](https://github.com/holgerbrandl/kscript) be installed on the build machine.
+A small build script, buildDockerImage.kts, is available in the `bin/` folder.
+It is implemented as a Kotlin script, and [kscript](https://github.com/holgerbrandl/kscript) must be installed on the build machine.
 ```
 ➜  bin git:(develop) ✗ bin/buildDockerImage.kts --help
 One of '--run' or '--push' must be specified!